 Join me on a snoop around the incredible Guinevere Antiques Shop situated on Kings Road London.
 Wow is all I can say, okay, I can say more, much more.
-This immaculate store is brimming with amazing antique furniture, unique decorative objects, vintage fabrics, art deco glassware and glamourous crystal chandeliers.
-It’s an exciting, eclectic and exotic mix of different styles and eras featuring furniture, lighting and home accessories from East to West (particularly India, China and Europe).
-Whether you’re an antique dealer, collector or admirer, an interior stylist, designer or decorator, one thing is for certain, you’ll love the Guinevere Antiques Shop.
+This immaculate store is brimming with fantastic antique furniture, unique decorative objects, vintage fabrics, art deco glassware and glamorous crystal chandeliers.
+It’s an exciting, eclectic and exotic mix of different styles and eras featuring furniture, lighting and home accessories from East to West (mainly India, China and Europe).
+Whether you’re an antique dealer, collector or admirer, an interior stylist, designer or decorator, one thing is for sure, and you’ll love the Guinevere Antiques Shop.

 My Five Favourite Pieces from Guinevere Antiques Shop

-There are thousands of stunning antiques in this shop so it was really difficult choosing just five to share with you.
+There are thousands of stunning antiques in this shop, so it was challenging choosing just five to share with you.
 After some exploration and deliberation, I eventually settled on five items that I’d love to buy … if I lived in a mansion!
 Just joking, some were small enough to fit into a modest London apartment but not these Japanese Bronze Elephants.
-They are actually incense burners which I was quite surprised to discover.
-It’s reputed that they were originally retailed by the Grand Bazar Royal in The Hague in the late 1890s.
+They are incense burners which I was quite surprised to discover.
+It’s reputed that the Grand Bazar Royal initially retailed them in The Hague in the late 1890s.
 I loved the upturned trunks and intricate pagoda detailing.
 The measurements are 162cm high, 116cm wide and 46cm deep – £19500 for the pair.
 If only I could afford these and the mansion to fit them in!

 Japanese Bronze Elephants

-I was also drawn towards the Green Glazed Chinese Pharmacy Jars which are in a cylindrical shape with covers.
-You’ll notice writing on the front labels and also embossed lettering towards the bottom of the jar.
-They are from the Jiangxi Province and created early 20th century.
-These jars would make wonderful ornaments which can be placed on shelving or on the floor for decoration.
+I was also drawn towards the Green Glazed Chinese Pharmacy Jars, which are cylindrical with covers.
+You’ll notice the writing on the front labels and even embossed lettering towards the bottom of the jar.
+They are from the Jiangxi Province and created the early 20th century.
+These jars would make beautiful ornaments which can be placed on shelving or the floor for decoration.
 You can also use them for storage purposes.
 The measurements are 33cm high and 24cm in diameter.
-These are sold in a sets of ten or twelve for £2200-2600.
+These are sold in sets of ten or twelve for £2200-2600.

 Green Glazed Chinese Pharmacy Jars

-The extensive glass selection enticed me over and I picked out these Decadent French Art Deco Decanters.
-With a fabulous fan shape they are certainly spectacular and just the thing for a home bar.
+The extensive glass selection enticed me over, and I picked out these Decadent French Art Deco Decanters.
+With a fabulous fan shape, they are undoubtedly spectacular and just the thing for a home bar.
 The cut glass was silver mounted with a fancy stopper on the top.
-They are from the 1930s and would certainly get noticed at your next party.
+They are from the 1930s and would undoubtedly get noticed at your next party.
 The measurements are 23.5cm high, 10cm deep and 15cm wide – £1350 for the pair.

 French Art Deco Decanters

-If you wanted to buy a gorgeous gift for a loved one, you’ll find plenty of trinket boxes on offer.
-This Rectangular Black Glass Casket featured a large diamond cut design against gilt bronze mounts.
+If you wanted to buy a gorgeous gift for a loved one, you’d find plenty of trinket boxes on offer.
+This Rectangular Black Glass Casket featured a large diamond-cut design against gilt bronze mounts.
 It is Italian made from the 20th Century.
 The measurements are 5.5cm high, 13.5cm wide and 8.5cm deep – £950.

 This Rectangular Black Glass Casket